dpasca/roguellm/llms-workspace.md

 - [x] Fix progress bar for game Restart
 - [x] Show enemies on the map
 - [x] Fix lag when the player moves, entering a new room type and waiting for the room description to be generated
+- [x] Implement support for multiple languages for the interface.
+Starting with "en" and "it"
+- [x] Create localization script to support multiple languages (import from other project ?)

 ## Notes